TPPIDev/TestPackPleaseIgnore/README.md

-"Test Pack Please Ignore" FTB Modpack
+"Test Pack Please Ignore" -The FTB Reddit Team
 ===============

 A github for public updates to the pack.
 We have a subreddit at http://www.reddit.com/r/TestPackPleaseIgnore/ .
 Thanks for reading!